Vadiraj-Puranik/AWS-Architectures/AWS S3/README.md

 For cross region or same region replication versioning must be enabled.

 ## S3 CORS(Cross Origin Resource Sharing) :
+Domain to Domain interaction .
+Cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.

 ## S3 Lifecycle Rules :